Skip to main content

 Module description

-This module aims to introduce the basic concepts of information systems and basic techniques for systems analysis and design.
+In this module we introduce you to the basic concepts of information systems and basic techniques for systems analysis and design.

 • General systems and information systems